Applications are now open! Apply here by January 17, 2018.

-TechWomen empowers the next generation of women leaders in the technology field by bringing together women in Northern California with their counterparts in the Middle East, North Africa, and sub-Saharan Africa for a professional mentorship and exchange program at leading technology companies.
+TechWomen empowers the next generation of women leaders in the technology field by bringing together women in Northern California with their counterparts in the Middle East, Central Asia, North Africa, and sub-Saharan Africa for a professional mentorship and exchange program at leading technology companies.

 The TechWomen initiative identifies emerging leaders with expertise in technology to attend a five-week program that includes project-based mentorships at leading companies in Silicon Valley and the San Francisco Bay Area.
 The women also attend workshops, networking events, a conference, and meetings in Washington, D.C.

 Participants are women in professional careers that require significant knowledge of, and skill in technology.
 “Technology” should be interpreted broadly to include – but not be limited to – the fields of science, education, and business.

 Program Length5 weeks

 Eligibility and Application OverviewPublic applications are accepted.

 A TechWomen applicant must:

 - Be women with a minimum of two years full-time professional experience in the STEM fields (science, technology, engineering, and math) and/or a career requiring significant expertise/knowledge/application of technology

 - Have, at minimum, a bachelor’s degree/four year university degree or equivalent

 - Be proficient in written and spoken English